Automatically detect and remediate passwords exposed on the dark web within 5 minutes

 Automatically look for exact matches of Active Directory credentials in SpyCloud’s database to reset automatically.

-This detects and resets passwords in as little as 15 minutes.
+This detects and resets exposed passwords within 5 minutes.

 MANUAL SCAN

-Configure rules for timing and scans that match your workforce’s behavior, using a combination of fuzzy matches + IDLink analytics to find hidden exposure.
+Configure scanning options for timing and depth to match your workforce’s behavior, including IDLink analytics to detect hidden exposures.

 With the latest version of Active Directory Guardian, you can: